2021 Forestry Degree Guide

 New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
 Specific forestry careers may require a certain level of degree attainment or additional certifications beyond that.

-There are many different forestry degree levels.
-Forestry programs offered by schools range from a associate's to a research/scholarship based doctorate, which is the highest forestry degree you can get.
+Forestry degree levels vary.
+You can get anything from a in forestry to the highest forestry degree, a .
 The type of forestry degree you choose will determine how long it takes to get your diploma.

 Degree | Credit Requirements | Typical Program Length |